 - Bo Kantina – founded as a Korean cuisine restaurant, what you'll find now is bright and tasty food combining sweet, spicy and pickled influences, all shook up with some traditional Western slow cooking, topped off with a Mexican twist.
 All washed down with some original, cooling cocktails, chilled beers and wines.

 - Black Sheep Bistro – an independent small and cosy family-run restaurant just to the north of the city centre.
 You’ll find that the menu is extensive with lots of classic Scottish dishes, including haggis and black pudding.
-Portions are huge and deserts are delicious, so why not give it a try?
+Portions are huge and desserts are delicious, so why not give it a try?

 Well-known for its music scene, Glasgow offers everything from intimate venues, where you can see up and coming bands, to an O2 Academy and the SSE Hydro.
 These venues host concerts from some of the world’s top artists.

 Glasgow has a very vibrant and exciting nightlife with plenty of bars, pubs and nightclubs to choose from!
-As a student, you will never get bored of Glasgow’s nightlife scene, labeled by many as one of the best in the country.
+As a student, you will never get bored of Glasgow’s nightlife scene, labelled by many as one of the best in the country.
 Take a look at some of the best places to visit on a night out:

 - The Stand Comedy Club – a brilliant night out in one of the few true comedy clubs in the country.
 The venue and its staff are just tailor made for comedy.
-There’s normally a long queue, so make sure you get there early if you want to find first row seats!
+There’s normally a long queue, so make sure you get there early if you want to find front row seats!

 - King Tut’s Wah-Wah Hut – a small and cosy live music bar that lives up to the name.
 Everything about this place is gritty, loaded with history and a great atmosphere.